dscho/xkcd/content/comics/2020-2-14-further-research-is-needed.md

   Further research is needed to fully understand how we managed to do such a good job.
 img: https://imgs.xkcd.com/comics/further_research_is_needed.png
 ---
 [A panel, representing an excerpt from a scholarly journal, with the last two sentences clearly visible, as well as the beginning of a references section.
-The text is written with normal capitalization rather than in all caps.]
+The text is written with normal capitalization rather than in all caps.
+The last reference is partially below the panel's edge.]

 We believe this resolves all remaining questions on this topic.
 No further research is needed.